scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   [(0, 64), (1, 24), (2, 115)]

-However, as illustrated in the figure below, :class:`CondensedNearestNeighbour` is sensitive to noise and will add noisy samples.
+However, as illustrated in the figure below, :class:`CondensedNearestNeighbour` is sensitive to noise and may select noisy samples.

 In an attempt to remove noisy observations, :class:`OneSidedSelection` will first find the observations that are hard to classify, and then will use